Submissions

 OPINION ESSAYS WILL BE PUBLISHED ONLY AT THE REQUEST OF THE EDITORS.

 They refer to opinion articles by leading experts, both national and international, on topics of their specialty.
 Their characteristics will be adapted to the publication standards of the Journal of the Argentinian Federation of Cardiology.
 The articles corresponding to this section can include a maximum of two (2) authors.
 The maximum length should not exceed 1500 words.
-The title must be entered in Spanish and English, along with keywords (from 3 to 5).
+The title and abstract (150 words) must be entered in Spanish and English, along with keywords (from 3 to 5).

 In order for an essay to be considered for publication, authors must send a note (digitized by scanner) which includes the title of the essay, the section for publication in the Journal, the statement that the contents have not been previously published, and the total transfer of publication rights once the article has been accepted.
 This note will be signed by all the authors.
 The rules for authorship are explained in full at www.icmje.org.
 Papers admitted for publication will remain property of the Journal of the Argentinian Federation of Cardiology and their total or partial reproduction must be duly authorized by the Editor.